 To enable Background replacement, navigate to the Chroma key tab, and enable the feature as shown below.

 Replace background with Chroma key (green screen required)

 Chroma key compositing is a special effects technique for compositing (layering) two images or video streams together based on color hues (Chroma range).
 The technique has been used heavily in many fields to remove a background from the subject of a photo or video – particularly in newscasting, motion picture, and videogame industries.

-Open the Chroma key tab and click on the On/Off button to enable the feature.
-You can choose between two modes – Color Picker and Auto, either of which may produce different outcomes depending on your environment, webcam parameters and settings, ManyCam video settings, and Advanced Chroma key settings selected.
+Open the Chroma key tab, click on the On/Off button to enable the Virtual Background feature, and select Chroma key.
+You can choose between two modes: Color Picker and Auto, either of which may produce different outcomes depending on your environment, webcam parameters and settings, ManyCam video settings, and Advanced Chroma key settings selected.

 In the Auto mode, ManyCam automatically selects the colors to be replaced with the background, meaning you don’t have to do it manually.
 The result may vary, so it’s advised to adjust the Advanced Settings too in order to achieve the best outcome.